rubillos/RV-Bridge/README.md

 ---
 ## Features

-* Connects to the RV-C network in many recent model RVs.
+* Connects to the RV-C network in many modern RVs.
     * RV-C is a subset of CAN-Bus running at 250kbps.
 * Uses an ESP32 with a CAN-Bus interface.
 * Connects lights, fans, and thermostats to HomeKit.